 Stainless steel is a little less dense than hardened steel, so it will need sharpening sooner.
 However, it is less resistant to corrosion.

-It’s good to note that with anvil and ratchet pruners, the anvil part is usually made of a softer material than the cutting blade.
+With anvil and ratchet pruners, the anvil part is usually made of a softer material than the cutting blade.
 This is to help prevent the cutting edge from being damaged when striking the anvil.

 Pruning can be tiring work for the hardiest of hands, let alone if you suffer from wrist issues such as arthritis or carpal tunnel.

 Luckily, there are ergonomically designed pruners.
 This type of pruner has features such as cushioned or rotating handles, angled blades, or even horizontal inclinations.
-All of which is designed to lessen the pressure and strain on hands and wrists.
+All of which are designed to lessen the pressure and strain on hands and wrists.
 If you have wrist issues or concerns, it’s worth looking into this type of pruner.